LATINO-PRO/LATINO-PRO/README.md

 ## 🚀 Quick start

-The repository contains two ready‑to‑run entry points. **All hyper‑parameters are controlled by the YAML files inside the **configs** directory**, so the basic usage is simply:
+The repository contains two ready‑to‑run scripts. **All hyper‑parameters are controlled by the YAML files inside the **configs** directory**, so the basic usage is simply:

 ```bash
 # Baseline LATINO model